BeaMagni/IstantonProject/README.md

 To run the codes, you simply need to download the files and use a Python compiler.
 It's important that all of the .py files are in the same folder on your computer.

-We included a function that creates the directory containing the various .txt files with the results of the computations.
+We included a function that, if it doesn't already exists, creates the directory (in the same location where the file .py are stored) containing the various .txt files with the results of the computations.
 The main folder, called instanton_project, will be generated in the created directory: inside this, there will be created all the other folders, divided by the specific results you want to obtain (for example, you will have different folders for the exact solution and the Monte Carlo simulations results).